leoseguin/machine-learning/README.md

 wip

 ## TODO :
-1. implement dataloaders
-2. add evaluation on the validation set inside training loop
+1. add evaluation on the validation set inside training loop
+2. plot losses and maybe other interesting stuff
 3. try and optimise hyperparameters
-4. save the model when ready, for testing on test set then translation usage
+4. save the model when ready and compute loss on test set
+5. try some translation usages (compare with Google Translate and/or DeepL)